It's the life-giving substance we all rely upon, but the natural enemy of the electronic devices propping up modern society.

 2. Take the battery out

 Water plus electricity equals bad times, so removing the battery is priority one.
-If you’ve got an iPhone or other device with a sealed battery switch it off straight away.
+If you’ve got an iPhone or another device with a sealed battery, switch it off straight away.
 Don’t plug it into the charger or try to use it in any way.

 3. Remove all removable parts

 Remove everything you can - cases, battery cover, memory card and any port or slot covers.
 The SIM card should come out as well, dry it off with a paper towel and put it somewhere safe.